shaneutt/gateway-api-inference-extension/DEVELOPMENT.md

 make environment.dev.kubernetes.infrastructure
 ```

-When the `deploy/environments/dev/kubernetes-infra` deployment's components are
+Whenever the `deploy/environments/dev/kubernetes-infra` deployment's components
-updated, this will need to be re-deployed.
+are updated, this will need to be re-deployed.

 ### Setup - Developer Environment

 > **WARNING**: This setup is currently very manual in regards to container
 > images for the VLLM simulator and the EPP.
 It is expected that you build and
 > push images for both to your own private registry.
 In future iterations, we
-> will be automating this further to make it simpler.
+> will be providing automation around this to make it simpler.

 To deploy a development environment to the cluster you'll need to explicitly
 provide a namespace.
 This can be `default` if this is your personal cluster,